tejbans/tejbans.github.io/_posts/2016-10-16-Object-Architecture.md

 Now that we have properties, methods, and ways to read or set/change the properties through setter and getter methods, you may be wondering, how do we create the car/objects in the first place?

-The answer is, using a factory or as it is referred to in object orientation a constructor .
+The obvious answer is, using a car factory or as it is referred to in object orientation, a **constructor** .
 A constructor is a special method which creates an object.
 After you’ve created an object, you have an instance of it.
 This process is called **instantiation**.

 Example

 Lets go back to the car example.
 We are at the factory, and we instantiate our car by using a constructor method to create it.
 This special method takes inputs for the model, color, and VIN number, and outputs a brand new car.